kinktrails/kinktrails/README.md

 - **Optional Power cards** for swapping, stealing, locking clothing states, and more
 - **Optional "Queen/King of the Trail" mode** for full-on surrender

+You might be wondering *"Why all the chocolate sauce??"*?
+Well, it's a placeholder for anything you might want to use!
+Just replace it with tomato sauce, baked beans, whipped cream or even hot sauce.
+All up to you! 🌶️

 ---

 ## 🎒 What's Included